 Surgery, staples, plugs, and chemical glue can’t repair annular tears.
-However, by using a fibrin biologic that seals the tears and encourages tissue growth in order to allow discs to heal themselves, the Discseel® Procedure permanently heals annular tears.
+However, by using Fibrin, an FDA-approved substance, for off-label use to seal the tears and encourage tissue growth to allow discs to heal themselves, the Discseel® Procedure permanently heals annular tears.

 Featured image attribution: Paper photo created by freepik – www.freepik.com